 - Money laundering activity derived from works such as human trafficking, tax evasion, and forgery,

-Principles of trade finance state the role of financial institutions as;
+Principles of trade finance state the role of financial institutions as follows;

 - To show the risks of financial crimes related to commercial activities,